Heng Kiong teaches Information Technology, including business analytics and management information systems, at a tertiary institute.

-This article is Part 3 of Unblocking the Blockchain.
-In Part 2, we saw the difference between Centralised and Decentralised Databases.
-In Blockchains, data are stored in a distributed manner, which allows trust to be established without an intermediary.
+In blockchains, data are stored in a distributed manner, which allows trust to be established without an intermediary.

-This article explains what digital signature is and its importance as the fundamental technologies within Blockchain to ensure that transactions are carried out legitimately.
+This article explains what digital signature is and its importance as one of the fundamental technologies within Blockchain that ensures that transactions are carried out legitimately.

 Is Blockchain New?